aamedina/om-cljs/README.md

 1. lein new om-cljs $project-name
 2. cd $project-name
-3. lein repl :headless OR `cider-jack-in` when using CIDER
+3. lein repl OR `cider-jack-in` when using CIDER
 4. Evaluate `(go)` when you have a REPL prompt in the user namespace
 5. Evaluate `(cljs-repl)` if you want a browser REPL.
 6. Have fun!